-If you feel overwhelmed by all the complex decisions that must be made about a loved one’s care, a Geriatric Care Manager (GCM) may be the person you need.
-Most GCM's are licensed social workers or nurses.
-The Aging Life Care Association (ALCA), a nonprofit organization that oversees GCMs, requires its members be licensed in their fields, trained in geriatrics and adhere to its guidelines for professional conduct.
+If you feel overwhelmed by all the complex decisions that must be made about a loved one’s care, a Geriatric Care Manager (GCM) is the person you need to add to your team.
+Most GCMs are licensed social workers or nurses.
+The Aging Life Care Association (ALCA), a nonprofit organization that oversees GCMs, requires its members to be licensed in their fields, trained in geriatrics and adhere to its guidelines for professional conduct.
 GCMs can help compose a care plan, seek out and evaluate care options, locate financial assistance, serve as an advocate for seniors and their families and much more.

 Hospital Patient Advocates

 Senior Centers offer older people a safe environment where they can take part in a range of activities led by trained personnel.
 Some of these organizations provide respite care, telephone visitors, in-home visitors, nursing home visitors, home health aides, support groups, adult day care, and information and referrals for accessing other services available in the community.
-Contact the Senior Center nearest you for detailed information.
+Contact the Senior Center nearest you for more detailed information.

-- Health and Human Services Department
+- Health and Human Services Departments

-- Social Service Department
+- Social Service Departments

-- Public Health Department
+- Public Health Departments

-- Medical Board
+- Medical Boards

-- Mental Health Department
+- Mental Health Departments

 How to Choose a Respite Provider

-- Telephone screening and interview
+- Screen and interview providers by telephone.

-- Ask for references
+- Ask for references.

-- Check references and criminal background
+- Check references and criminal background.

-- Evaluate costs and financing
+- Evaluate costs and financing methods.